northstowekarate/northstowekarate.github.io/training/what-to-expect/index.md

 ## Kata (forms)

-A kata is a set of moves performed in a specific order in order to help develop technique, control of the body and timing.
+A kata is a set of moves performed in a specific order to help develop technique, control of the body and timing.
 More advanced study of the kata leads to investigation of the techniques performed and potential application (bunkai).
 There are 25 Shotokan kata, with each kata providing a unique learning opportunity.

 <div class="container">
   <div class="row justify-content-center">